jfriedson/Voxel-Particle-Sim/README.md

 - 3 - sand
 - 4 - water

+L - toggle grid lines

 ## Current Limitations
 Due to memory coherency only being guaranteed between shader invocations in the same work group and the fact that my gtx 1080 caps the group size to 8**3, the maximum velocity of a particle is 4 voxels per simulation step on my hardware.
-This limitation can be masked by comparing a random value to the fractional part of the velocity and calling the simulation multiple times between renderings.
+This limitation can be cover up by comparing a random value to the simulation multiple times between renderings.

+The unpredictable nature of shader execution makes it difficult to have particles interact.

 ## Changelog
+- Some particle interaction (sand sinks in water, kind of) needs work

+- Fake lighting based on direction of voxel face.

+- Added grid lines. needs tweaking

 - Combined the parallel and sequential approaches to provide a significant performance boost that makes simulation about 60 times faster than either of the techniques individually.

 - Use an alternating flag to prevent particles from updating more than once a simulation step.